leloykun/leloykun.github.io/content/ponder/spectral-clipping/index.md

 1. Keller Jordan, Yuchen Jin, Vlado Boza, Jiacheng You, Franz Cesista, Laker Newhouse, and Jeremy Bernstein (2024).
 Muon: An optimizer for hidden layers in neural networks.
 Available at: https://kellerjordan.github.io/posts/muon/
 2. Higham, Nicholas J. (2008).
 Functions of Matrices: Theory and Computation.
 SIAM.
 3. Jianlin Su (2025).
-Calculation of mclip (singular value clipping) via msign.
+Calculation of spectral\\_clip (singular value clipping) via msign.
 Available at: https://kexue.fm/archives/11006
 4. Jiacheng You (2025).
 On a more efficient way to compute spectral clipping via nested matrix sign functions.
 Available at: https://x.com/YouJiacheng/status/1931029612102078749
 5. Arthur Breitman (2025).
 On using the matrix sign function for spectral clipping.
 Available at: https://x.com/ArthurB/status/1929958284754330007